CodeGeneration-2020/code-generation-code-style/docs/javascript.md

 ## **Hacks and tricks**

-- ### To remove duplicates from array, you can use new Set contstructor in combination with spread operator.
+- ### To remove duplicates from array, you can use new Set or new Map contstructors in combination with spread operator.

 > With primitives inside